-In this project, a range of methods will be applied to model the resilience system and to support community resilience decision-making.
-Data collected during field studies for past hazard events will be used to both inform and validate the models.
-The models and methods will be incorporated into software for greater accessibility by planners.
-These efforts will be coordinated with the NIST-funded Center for Risk-Based Community Resilience Planning (CoE), led by Colorado State University.
+In this project, for accessibility by planners, a model will be developed to support community resilience decision-making.
+The model’s name will be the NIST Alternatives for Resilient Communities (NIST ARC) model.
+Its underlying methods and models will first be tested in a research version of the model (NIST ARC-R).
+Data collected during field studies for past hazard events will be used to both inform and validate NIST ARC.
+The development of NIST ARC will be coordinated with the NIST-funded Center for Risk-Based Community Resilience Planning (CoE), led by Colorado State University.
 The CoE simulation models and research findings will inform the models and tools developed in this project.

 Certain collaborations are key to success of this project.
 A key challenge in this project is to make reasonable assumptions within the limitations of the mathematical programming framework, assumptions that capture the essential features of the resilient community systems while acknowledging data and other limitations.
-This project will rely in part on insights drawn from the work of the CoE.
+This project will rely on insights drawn from the work of the CoE.
 In addition, collaborations with the CoE on their testbeds (e.g., Galveston, Shelby MSA) and field studies (e.g., Lumberton) are key to informing and testing the models and software.
 Finally, the CoE simulation models can play a role in evaluating solutions found with the mathematical programming-based software tool.